National Brain Awareness Week 2014

 Image by Samuel E. Gandy

-In recognition of National Brain Awareness Week, we want to share our passion and commitment with you by highlighting some of the many things accomplished in 2012 to make a difference in the fight for brain health.
+In recognition of National Brain Awareness Week, we want to share our passion and commitment with you by highlighting some of the many things accomplished at The Friedman Brain Institute to make a difference in the fight for brain health.

 - We are the first in the northeast to use the Amyvid brain scan to identify the hallmarks of Alzheimer's disease in a clinical setting.
 This will produce major changes in how we identify individuals with the disease, measure the effectiveness of treatments, and provide early interventions.
 To learn more, please visit the Alzheimer's Disease Research Center.